OSGP/open-smart-grid-platform/jenkins/pipeline/README.md

-Jenkins folder will be removed in the near future.
+Jenkins folder will likely be removed in the near future.